RebeccaMacaulay/simple-lottery-entry/README.md

 Review the files in the project directory to determine the correct setup steps.

 If a dependency file is present, install dependencies using the appropriate package manager for that file.

+## Usage

+After setup, run the project using the command or entry point provided by the repository.

+If the project includes a script, application file, or build command, use that as the starting point.

+For example, look for common files such as: